bschnei/ebu-bootloader/README.md

 build_bootloader
 ```
 ## Flashing
-Put the .bin file from the out/ folder you want to flash onto a USB flash drive and use the `bubt` command in u-boot to flash.
-If your device can't make it to the u-boot prompt, you'll need to boot a stable image via UART and then use bubt u-boot to flash a stable image.
+Put the flash.bin file from the dated directory under the `build` directory that you want to flash onto a USB flash drive and run `bubt flash.bin spi usb` from u-boot to flash.
+If your device can't make it to the u-boot prompt, you'll need to boot a known stable image via UART and then use bubt u-boot to flash a stable image.
 Don't use the WtpDownloader tool from Marvell.
 It sucks.
 Use [mox-imager](https://gitlab.nic.cz/turris/mox-imager) instead.